University of New England (Australia): Campuses and buildings

 Booloominbah and the vice-chancellor's residence Trevenna were designed by architect John Horbury Hunt.

 The Newling campus of the university includes the Newling Centre, home to the New England Conservatorium of Music, and other buildings associated with the former Armidale College of Advanced Education.

 The university possesses rural properties close to the campus, providing facilities for teaching and research.
 In addition, there are the 'Tullimba' rural research property at Kingstown and the Douglas McMaster Rural Research Station at Warialda.

 The University of New England has one of the most extensive residential college systems in Australia.
 Around half of UNE's on campus students live in one of the colleges.

 The university has a vibrant metro campus, UNE Sydney, set in a strategic position at the hearth of Parramatta CBD.
 As stated on their website "The campus is designed to meet the learning and support needs for our predominately online city-based students and on-campus international students in select courses".

-In 2020, the university revealed plans to construct a campus in Tamworth by 2031.
-The university has a study centre in Tamworth and Taree called UNE Tamworth, and UNE Taree, as well as a network of regional study centres in north-west New South Wales and in the New England region.
+The university has small campuses in Tamworth (UNE Tamworth) and Taree (UNE Taree), as well as a network of regional study centres in north-west New South Wales and in the New England region.

+In 2020, the university revealed plans to construct a larger campus in Tamworth by 2031.

 Governance and structure

 Chancellor and Vice-Chancellor

-The current Chancellor is Sarah Pearson, who succeeded James Harris FRSN (2014–2024), who took over the role from John Watkins in 2014.
-Brigid Heywood succeeded Annabelle Duncan as Vice-Chancellor in July 2019.
-However, Heywood resigned in August 2022 after criminal charges were laid against her.
-UNE’s Deputy Vice-Chancellor Professor Simon Evans acted in the Vice-Chancellor role until a suitable replacement, Chris Moran, was found in 2023.
+David van Aanholt is currently serving as Acting Chancellor.

+Chris Moran has been Vice-Chancellor since 2023.

 Faculties and departments

-The research and teaching staff of the University of New England, Australia, is divided into three faculties that together contain nine multi-disciplinary schools.
+The research and teaching staff are divided into three faculties that together contain nine multi-disciplinary schools.